GRAD 214 Boilerplate Text

 Prior Instruction and Participation

 In 2003, faculty directors of the 16 UCSF’s basic science graduate programs convened to explore options for coordinating the RCR course between UCSF’s two campuses- Parnassus and Mission Bay.
 The goal was to coordinate and improve the delivery of RCR instruction for UCSF’s graduate students, formally designated GRAD 214: Ethics and the Responsible Conduct of Research.
 As a result of this meeting, responsibility for course coordination was centralized first within Student Academic Affairs, and subsequently in the Graduate Division, enabling UCSF to expand and formalize course activities, ensuring a consistent and robust course for our students.
-The course is led by Dr. D’Anne Duncan, who serves as the Assistant Dean for Diversity and Learner Success in the Graduate Division.
-Dr. Duncan is a forward-thinking leader in justice, equity, diversity, and inclusion (JEDI) and academic leadership at UCSF.
-She recently envisioned and designed a leadership course specifically centered on JEDI.
-This course is designed to equip students with the understanding of the importance of prioritizing JEDI in both education and research, including research ethics, and the training of biomedical graduate students and postdocs.
+The course is led by Dr. Jennifer Nazareno, who serves as the Associate Dean for the Graduate Division.
+This course is designed to equip students with the understanding of the importance of prioritizing justice, equity, diversity, and inclusion in both education and research, including research ethics.
 Prior to the COVID-19 pandemic, RCR was delivered in person at both campuses.
 Like many courses, RCR, shifted to a virtual format during the pandemic.
 This change, while not ideal, promoted robust discussions and allowed for efficient delivery of course materials.

-Starting in January 2024, UCSF's graduate programs will implement a hybrid approach for RCR training.
+Starting in January 2024, UCSF's graduate programs implemented a hybrid approach for RCR training.
 This approach will have two main components: an introductory lecture outlining the framework and principles for the topic followed by small group discussions.
-In person lectures will alternate monthly between the two campuses.
+In person lectures, presented by UCSF faculty, will alternate between the two campuses.
 In that same week, faculty-led small group discussions will be conducted for each program.
 Students will be required to attend classes and discussion sessions, in person, for more than 50%.
 Faculty members from all graduate programs have volunteered to facilitate small group discussions and will participate in training focused on case studies and scenario discussions to adequately prepare for their roles.
-The monthly RCR lecture series is scheduled to take place from January to June 2024.
+The monthly RCR lecture series is scheduled to take place from September, 2024 to April 2025.

 Course Details